jcsherin/jcsherin.github.io/posts/2025-06-24-parquet-dremel-record-shredding/index.md

 so hard to store them efficiently and improving query performance.
 This will help us better understand the ingenious design choices in the Dremel representation.

+## Extract values from leaf node, now can't go back

+The naive approach to storing nested data structure is a direct serialization, like JSON.stringify.
+It will preserve the entire structural information (the objects, keys, and their nesting) along with the values.
+Reconstructing the original value from it is as easy as reading the data and casting it in memory to its original type.

+However, to store nested data for efficient OLAP querying, we want to save only the most essential parts of the data.
+Which means -- just the values.
+We want to elide all structural information as well as the names of individual object keys.

+The genius of Dreml is that it found a way serialize deeply nested data structures by pulling in their values alone, and storing them as a linear array.
+It intelligently encodes the structural information in this linear array, letting it recreate the original data structure without losing fidelity.

 ## What is a Schema?

 We are storing bytes of ones and zeroes to disk.
 Now you want to read it back.
 But values of different types can end